fouronesys/construlink/replit.md

 The application is fully functional with a comprehensive admin panel featuring:
 - **Sprint 1**: Complete banner management system for featured suppliers
 - **Sprint 2**: Analytics dashboard with tracking, charts, and CSV export
-- **Sprint 3**: Admin user management and audit logging (partial)
+- **Sprint 3**: Admin user management and audit logging
   - Role management for users (client, supplier, admin, superadmin)
   - User activation/deactivation controls
   - Comprehensive action logging with before/after state tracking
   - Log viewer with advanced filtering capabilities
   - All features restricted to superadmin access
+- **Sprint 4**: Payment and billing management (COMPLETE)
+  - Payment dashboard with statistics and revenue charts
+  - Refund management with approval workflow
+  - Invoice generation with NCF for Dominican Republic fiscal compliance
+  - Automatic ITBIS (18%) calculation
+  - CSV export for payments and invoices
+  - Complete Verifone integration

 The platform includes a product-focused main page, pricing section, proper RNC validation, and category-based directory filtering.
 All interfaces are fully responsive for mobile phones and tablets.
 Payment processing with Verifone is working correctly across all device sizes.
+The admin panel now has complete payment and billing management capabilities including fiscal compliance for the Dominican Republic.